dimmyvi/tigress/draft-art-tigress.md

 The following threats and mitigations have been considered:

-- Sender shares with the wrong receiver
+- Initiator shares with the wrong Recipient
-    - Sender SHOULD be encouraged to share Secret over a channel allowing authentication of the receiver (e.g. voice).
+    - Initiator SHOULD be encouraged to share Secret over a channel allowing authentication of the Recipient (e.g. voice).
-    - Provisioning Partners SHALL allow senders to cancel existing shares.
+    - Verticals allow Initiator to cancel in-flight shares and delete completed shares.
-- Malicious receiver forwards the share to 3rd party without redeeming it or the Receiver's device is compromised.
+- Malicious Recipient forwards the share to 3rd party without redeeming it or the Recipient's device is compromised.
-    - No mitigation, the Sender SHOULD only share with receivers they trust.
+    - No mitigation, the Initiator SHOULD only share with receivers they trust.
-- Malicious receiver attempts re-use share
+- Share-url and secret is exposed to Recipient plus some other users.
-    - Provisioning Partners SHALL ensure that the Provisioning Information of a share can only be redeemed once.
+    - Vericals SHALL ensure that the Provisioning Information of a share can only be redeemed once.
-- Share URL accidental disclosure. (e.g. share URL sent as a message which gets displayed on a locked screen)
-    - Knowledge of Secret is required to access Provisioning Information and it SHOULD have been sent in a separate channel.
-    - Device Claim is required (if sender and receiver have already both contacted the Relay server)
+    - Relay Server SHALL ensure that only first Receiver to claim Provisioning Information gets it.
 - Network attacks
     - Machine-in-the-middle:
       Relay server SHALL only allow TLS connections.